hl7ch/ch-emed/input/pagecontent/index.md

 ### Introduction
 The CH EMED implementation guide describes the FHIR representation of the **documents for the exchange of medication information** in the context of the EPR (electronic patient record) in Switzerland.
-This implementation guide is dependent on [CH Core](http://fhir.ch/ig/ch-core/index.html) and [CH EPR Term](http://fhir.ch/ig/ch-epr-term/index.html), which describe the Swiss specific context, especially related to the Swiss EPR.
+This implementation guide is dependent on [CH Core](http://fhir.ch/ig/ch-core/index.html) and [CH Term](http://fhir.ch/ig/ch-term/index.html), which describe the Swiss specific context, especially related to the Swiss EPR.

 Initially this implementation guide was based on the CDA-CH-EMED eMedication ART-DECOR® specification which has been published by [eHealth Suisse](https://www.e-health-suisse.ch/en/home.html).
 CDA-CH-EMED defined the eMedication documents for the information exchange in the context of the EPR in Switzerland.
 The documents were based on the IHE Pharmacy Technical Framework modelled and specialized in the Building Block Repository CH-PHARM.
 Base for this modelling was the report from [IPAG eMedikation, 7.6.2017](https://www.e-health-suisse.ch/fileadmin/user_upload/Dokumente/2017/D/170607_Bericht_eMedikation_IPAG.pdf) and the work of IPAG/eHealth Suisse.